KerlinMichel/BalloonDB/README.md

 # BallonDB :balloon:

-BallonDB is an object relational database.
+BalloonDB is an object relational database.
 It is build on Java and it follows the ideas of object orient programming.

 How to add a client-side Database for devs